TomPace101/nanopore_diffusion/notes.md

 _ISSUE_ figure out a way to get t=0 into the same VTK file as the other timesteps

-_FEATURE_ investigate more accurate time-step methods, such as Adams-Moulton

 _FEATURE_ scaling factor on x and y values to do unit conversions

 _FEATURE_ add metadata text to model plots